 The Master’s programme in Industrial Design focuses on three themes: Living and Behaviour, Form and Technology, or Man and Nature.
 The programme consists of individual industrial design projects, workshops and additional theoretical courses.

 You will participate in and contribute to the creation of knowledge within the field of design.
 By organising exhibitions, seminars and workshops, you will communicate your work and participate in the public debate.
 The School of Industrial Design offers you a creative environment with excellent workshop facilities.
 As part of a full-scale university, we can offer great opportunities for a multidisciplinary approach through cooperation with other faculties.
 Students will become authorities in their chosen subject, whether in their conceptually creative, strategic or technical capacity.
 Above all, the Master’s programme in Industrial Design encourages the in-depth debate and deliberation of the discipline.

+On completion of the Master’s degree in Industrial Design, you will be well-prepared to continue these discussions in whatever capacity you choose to work, be it designer, entrepreneur, design coordinator, manager or researcher, in the public or private sectors, in a team or as an individual.
 Graduates of the Master’s programme in Industrial Design go on to successful careers and can be found working at brands such as Google, Ikea, Sony, Tetra Pak, Husqvarna, Haglöfs, Electrolux, H&M and many more.
-The Master’s programme in Industrial Design also provides an excellent platform from which to continue studies at PhD level.
+The Master’s programme in Industrial Design also provides an excellent platform from which to continue studies at the PhD level.